stat545ubc-2024/assignment-b3-zhichun-qi/README.md

-# Assignment B-3
+# Assignment B-3 and Assignment B-4

 This is a Shiny web application.
 I use the dataset of `flow_sample` from STAT545A Mini-Data Analysis.The link to run instance of this Shiny app is <https://zhichun.shinyapps.io/assignment-b3-zhichun-qi/>.

-My app is built to provide an interactive experiene for users analyzing the extreme flow data.
+My app is built to provide an interactive experience for users analyzing the extreme flow data.

 ## App Features

-### 1. Sort the Table by Flow

-Users can sort the data by the column `flow` to identify the smallest flow values

-### 2. Interactive Table
+### Feature 1.
+Interactive Table

 This app uses the `DT` package to make the data interactive, including sorting, searching, and pagination.

-### 3. Search Multiple Extreme Types
+### Feature 2.
+Search Multiple Extreme Types

 Users can filter the data by selecting one or both extreme types (maximum, minimum or both).

-### 4. Download Filtered Data
+### Feature 3.
+Download Filtered Data

 Users can download the currently filtered and sorted table as a `.csv` file for future analysis.

+### New Feature 1.
+Year Range Selection

+Introduced a slider input to allow users to select a specific range of years, and this helps users narrow down the dataset to focus on the data most relevant to their needs.

+### New Feature 2: Improved Aesthetics with Custom CSS
+Added custom CSS styling to improve the visual appeal and organization of the app.
+The CSS enhances readability, provides a clean and professional look, and makes the app more user-friendly.

+### New Feature 3: Image Integration
+Incorporated an image into the UI to make the app visually engaging.

 ## Dataset